RenderKit/ospray/doc/api.md

   --------- ----------- ------------------------------------------
   : Parameters accepted by all cameras.

-The camera is placed and oriented in the world with `pos`, `dir` and `up`.
+The camera is placed and oriented in the world with `position`, `direction` and `up`.
 OSPRay uses a right-handed coordinate system.
 The region of the camera sensor that is rendered to the image can be specified in normalized screen-space coordinates with `imageStart` (lower left corner) and `imageEnd` (upper right corner).
 This can be used, for example, to crop the image, to achieve asymmetrical view frusta, or to horizontally flip the image to view scenes which are specified in a left-handed coordinate system.
 Note that values outside the default range of [0–1] are valid, which is useful to easily realize overscan or film gate, or to emulate a shifted sensor.

 #### Perspective Camera